-We partner with the City of Cambridge, and in particular the Mayor’s Summer Youth Employment Program (MSYEP)—to provide our summer program opportunities.
+We partner with the City of Cambridge—in particular the Mayor’s Summer Youth Employment Program (MSYEP)—to provide our summer program opportunities.
 The City of Cambridge provides additional services for MSYEP teens in the program, such as career and college counseling.

 Isak getting people ready to go!

-Many Cambridge students have been introduced to orienteering in school, at Girls Sports Day, and through after-school classes via the Community Schools.
+Many Cambridge students have been introduced to orienteering in school, at Girls in Sports Day, and through after-school classes via the Community Schools.
 Our summer camp program provides a much more intensive orienteering experience.
-Through their participation, children develop their spatial awareness and sense of place.
-They learn to seek and assess multiple possible solutions to problems.
-They practice critical reasoning skills.
-They apply math and estimate distance.
-They develop a sense of confidence that they can handle new situations: I am not sure where I am, but I know I can gather evidence to figure it out, and I have strategies to relocate myself.
-All of these skills advance their orienteering abilities - and their ability to navigate their broader lives.
+Through their participation, Cambridge youth develop their spatial awareness and sense of place.
+We learn to identify multiple possible solutions to problems, practice critical reasoning skills, and adapt to new situations.
+We also learn how to apply math, estimate ditance, and find direction using navigational tools.
+All of these skills advance their orienteering abilities, and their ability to navigate challenges in their broader lives.

-We have a fantastic staff line-up this year.
+We have a fantastic staff to deliver these programs.
 Ethan Childs, the lead supervisor, is a former member of the junior and senior US orienteering teams.
 He coached the CRLS orienteering team to victory at Junior Nationals in 2018, and teaches after-school classes in Cambridge Community Schools.
 This is his third year with us.
-Maiken Sandberg, from Norway, is studying sports event management at university.
-Adam Miller is an environmental science graduate of University of Vermont, and is studying to be an EMT.
+Maiken Sandberg, from Norway, has helped put on several world-class orienteering events, and volunteered as an MSYEP supervisor for Navigation Games in 2017.
 Evalin Brautigam is a former member of the US junior orienteering team; both she and Ethan have competed for Team USA at orienteering world championships in several different countries.
 She is a graduate of Eastern Connecticut State College.